Support a family for a year at $60 a month.

 A mortuary may not be a business that a western organization would think to implement, however, it is a business that is culturally appropriate and meets a real need in the local community.
 By building and operating a mortuary, KIZIMANI set in motion a socially responsible business that is sustainable and funds quality, culturally appropriate, and affordable funeral services for members of this community.
 All profits from the mortuary go towards the operating costs of the KIZIMANI Mission clinic to pay staff salaries and subsidize the cost of medications for members of this community who have little or no resources.

-We anticipate that this morgue will serve an immediate population of about 20,000 and a wider population of 200,000 people in the sub-county of Kangundo.
+The morgue is serving an immediate population of about 20,000 and a wider population of 200,000 people in the sub-county of Kangundo and providing full time employment to 7 staff.

 This elementary school had humble beginnings in 2007 in the small living room of the founders Esther and Basilus in response to children affected or displaced by the political classes.
 The school, located in a sprawling low-income neighborhood, means many of the children experience the trauma of domestic violence and chronic poverty in addition to caregivers affected by HIV/AIDS.